 We generally refer just to athletes in this guide, but the Key Principles apply to all competitors, coaches, trainers and officials who are participating in the Olympic Games.

-“Olympic Partners” are companies with sponsorship contracts with the IOC, the Olympic Games Organising Committee and National Olympic Committees (NOCs) and the official Olympic Games broadcasters.
+“Olympic Partners” brands or companies with sponsorship or official merchandise licensing with the IOC, the Olympic Games Organising Committee and National Olympic Committees (NOCs) and the official Olympic Games broadcasters.

 The Key Principles apply to all kinds of commercial promotion that you may be involved in.
 This, includes commercial social media posts and promotions; lending or gifting of products to athletes; and traditional advertising, such as press, TV, online and instore advertising and promotions.